 reassignment, to St. Peter and Paul in Beaver, in November 2011.

-Kennedy Township and is a graduate of Montour High School, was ordained
+Kennedy Township and was a graduate of Montour High School.
+He was ordained

 into the priesthood on June 22, 2002.
 As Parochial Vicar, he served

 at St. Ferdinand in Cranberry (2002-2005) and at St. Joseph and Most